Gdeterline/Neural-Network-Build/README.md

 The loss function also decreases with a big number of epochs, which means that the backpropagation algorithm is working.

+We made a first batch of tests, and the results are very good.
+The neural network is able to learn the input dataset, and predict the true values of the input dataset.
+The predictions was done for X2 = np.array([[1, 2], [2, 3], [10, 4], [4, 5], [5, 6], [320, 7], [7, 8], [8, 9], [17, 2], [120, 3], [1, 2], [2, 3]]) and the predictions were [[1.
+1. 0.
+1. 1.
+0. 1.
+1. 0.
+0. 1.
+1.]], as expected.
+Though the test was simple, it was still successful.
+We need to test the neural network on more complex datasets, to ensure that the neural network is able to learn from them.

 ### Test 3 - Several samples test with outliers

 Here, we will use the same hyperparameters as in the first test, but we will change the input dataset to have several samples, and add some outliers.